Build a Water Feature Pond

 Step 8.
 In order for the construction to bond adequately, it will be necessary to cut some of the bricks.
 You can do this with a brick hammer or a chisel.

 Step 9.
 As the wall progresses, you must continue to check both vertical and horizontal planes with a spirit level.
-If the pond is not square, level and plumb, it will look odd and your efforts will have been wasted.
+If your water feature pond is not square, level and plumb, it will look odd and your efforts will have been wasted.

 Preparation for the fountain